What are the best Spanish courses online? Speak, listen, read & write.

 Rating: 4.8 ★★★★★ | Price: $14.95/month | Free trial: Get 7-days free here.

-A Udemy course created by Peter Hanley (view website), Spanish for Beginners starts at Level 1.
+Created by Peter Hanley (view website), Spanish for Beginners starts at Level 1 with no previous knowledge required.
 The process is based on constant repetition and building new vocabulary into previously taught sentences and phrases as you go.
-“El Método” allows you to “painlessly absorb structures and vocabulary at A1 level”.
+“El Método” allows you to “painlessly absorb structures and vocabulary at A1 level.”

-Some learners complained that the course moves too quickly.
-Others enjoy the rapid pace and the fact that no note-taking or traditional study is required.
-This is one of the more popular Spanish courses for beginners that will arm you with the basics to function in context if that’s what you need for an upcoming meeting or trip.
+Some students feel this Spanish course moves a bit too quickly, while others appreciate the rapid pace and the freedom from traditional note-taking or study routines.
+It remains one of the more popular online Spanish courses for beginners, equipping you with essential basics to navigate real-life situations—perfect for an upcoming meeting or trip.

 Instructor: Peter Hanley, Udemy | Rating: 4.8 ★★★★★